paulalex/example_python_rds/README.md

 When the application is deployed via `Jenkins` a test container is build first (see `pipeline-test.dockerfile`) and tests run inside this container, you can simulate this locally with the command below:

-• `docker build -t texas-example-rds-python:test -f pipeline-test.dockerfile .`
+• `docker build -t example-rds-python:test -f pipeline-test.dockerfile .`

 Local Deployment to kubernetes to test config
 ==============================================